Outstanding Dissertation Award (ODA)

 - A brief statement by the nominator describing the research work for which the candidate is nominated and its potential impact.

-- A résumé and a list of major publications of the candidate.
+- A curriculum vitae and a list of major publications of the candidate.

 - Three letters of recommendation.